 Pharmaceutical companies have many financial incentives to get their products to market as quickly as possible.
 Unfortunately, their haste often results in dangerous drugs being prescribed to consumers.
 If you were hurt by a recalled or dangerous pharmaceutical product in Fort Lauderdale or the surrounding area, an experienced injury lawyer can help you take legal action against the company responsible.
-At Cecere Santana, we have the tenacity to assert your rights.Drug Recall Cases Rely on Proving a Defect
+At Cecere Santana, PA, we have the tenacity to assert your rights.Drug Recall Cases Rely on Proving a Defect

 In Florida, defective drug cases are essentially a type of product liability claim.
 They are often brought under a theory of strict liability, although other theories may apply as well.

 The first step consists of showing that the drug was defective.
 In many cases, the defendant failed to adequately inform patients of the possible side effects of a pharmaceutical product.
 This is called a failure to warn, and it may be a defect sufficient to support a product liability claim.
 A failure to warn can be proven by introducing into evidence the information provided by the manufacturer.
 If the victim’s injury was not included or not accurately described, this element may be met.

 In other instances when a “bad batch” of a drug was responsible for the victim’s injury, the drug may have had a manufacturing defect.
 This happens when an item does not conform to its intended design because a problem arose during the process of making it.
 Design defects, by contrast, arise when the intended form of the drug is flawed.

 It is also important to prove that the product was being used as intended or in a foreseeable manner.
 Thus, the victim will have to show that he or she was taking the drug according to the manufacturer’s instructions or in some other way that was reasonable.